preactjs/preact/follow-ups.md

 ## TODOs

-* Investigate consolidating _processingException & _pendingError into flags on
-  the VNode (might need backing nodes)
 * Consider further removing _dom pointers from non-dom VNodes
 * Combine placeChild and unmounting loop??
 Do placeChild backwards?
 Do unmounting first then placeChild loop